CodeFreezr/100-days-of-code/r1-log.md

 https://twitter.com/DetlefBurkhardt/status/957192967156051968

 ### R1D6
 Done Clustering of the StdLib, add 4 new gobyes, remove 2.
-Tried GoReportCard and play around with goplay to get shareable URL's  for the go playground.
+Tried GoReportCard and play around with goplay CLI to get shareable URL's for the go playground.
 https://twitter.com/DetlefBurkhardt/status/957824970192760832